Phrogz/hatshuffler/README.md

 * If `useBestEvery` is too low, the algorithm may not have time to explore paths before the temperature cools off and it starts over.

+# Saving and Restoring Seasons

+_TODO: describe using the `season` setting in `config.js` along with `players` to load the initial season from a saved run._

 # Adding New Rankings

 _TODO: describe the data structures in `gru.js`, the importance of ranking similarity, using stddev instead of absolute values, ..._